A common question I get asked on a hike is: I’m going hiking here next month for <insert number> days, what would hiking gear recommend?

 That same person who is doing day hikes every couple of months may be able to get away with a Denali day pack as well.

-I would never recommend Anaconda to any regular hiker, but their gear is typically aimed at people who are heading into the outdoors every so often.
+I would never recommend Anaconda to any regular hiker as their gear is typically aimed at people who are heading into the outdoors every so often.

 So if you are in the market for some new hiking gear in Melbourne, be sure to keep in mind how often you will be in the outdoors.